petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-widgets/styling-widgets/configuring-widget-look-and-feel.md

 On the General tab are the following options:

 **Use Custom Title** enables changes to your widget's title.
-The value in the title box is displayed on widget's decorator.
+The value in the title box appears on widget's decorator.
 The title is localizable, so you can provide translations of the title for different languages.

 **Application Decorators** gives you the choice between three decorators: *Barebone*, *Borderless*, and *Decorate*.
 The Decorate application decorator is the default.